profsmith89/ctps/_sources/chap04.md

 Bingo!
 We got a 404 status code.
 This means that we were able to talk to a server with the hostname we specified and the server knew how to interpret an HTTP GET request, but this server didn't have any resource at the path `'/asdfghjasdfghj/api.php'`.

-What if we mistype the hostname of the server?[^fn6]
+What if we mistype the hostname of the server?[^fn12]

 ```{admonition} You Try It
 Restore the good assignment to `path`.
 Now change the assignment to `hostname` from `'en.wikipedia.org'` to `'en.wikipediaasdfghjasdfghj.org'`.
 Run this version of `qweb4.py`.
 ```

 Our modified script dies with a large number of error messages.
-In this mess, you'll find "Failed to establish a new connection" meaning that the `requests` library tried a number of times to connect to the server, but failed each time.
+In this mess, you'll find "Failed to establish a new connection" meaning that the `requests` library tried several times to connect to the server but failed each time.
 Ideally, we would write our script so that it caught this error condition and handled it gracefully.
 Obviously, we cannot check the status code of a response if we never make a connection in the first place!

 As a last experiment, what do you think the status code will be if we use a good hostname, a valid path, but ask to search for a term that doesn't exist in Wikipedia?